 Since 2016, all contractor accidents are reported via the global reporting tool.
 The Contractor working hours are estimated to be 20% in 2018, 30% in 2019, 25% in 2020 and 2021.
 The reason for the increase is the large number of construction projects in 2018-2019: factory expansions in Finland, new warehouse in Russia and new factory in Dayton.
 After the construction projects had been finalized, the number of contractors decreased in 2020.

 Nokian Tyres’ occupational health care is based on local legislation and our Environmental, Safety, and Quality Policy.
-In all our factory locations in Finland, Russia and the US, occupational health is supported and managed by our local HR team.
+In all our factory locations, occupational health is supported and managed by our local HR team.
 In the US, we also employ a full-time dedicated EHS Manager as well as external partners who actively engage in identification and mitigation of hazards and risks.

 Safety and health are an integrated part of department and team meeting practices.
 Globally safety and health related KPI’s and actions are followed by the Global Safety team and HR.